drausin/libri/deploy/cloud/README.md

     go run cluster.go apply -c /path/to/clusters/my-cluster

-which will first create the Terraform infrastructure and the the Kubernetes resources.
-If using minikube, you can add the `--notf` as with the plan `command`.

-    go run cluster.go apply -c /path/to/clusters/my-cluster --minikube
+If your cluster is hosted on GCP, you should first see Terraform plans and then planned dry run Kubernetes resources.
+Minikube clusters have no Terraform component.

 You should see the the resources being created (Terraform resources can take up to 5 minutes).
-See the created pods with
+See the created Kubernetes pods with

     $ kubectl get pods -o wide
     NAME                          READY     STATUS    RESTARTS   AGE       IP               NODE